 The Audit and Compliance Bureau is responsible for projection of the State's short-term and long-term cash balance needs, utilizing a model that was developed internally.
 Historical trends-together with information related to significant receipts and disbursements-are used as the primary indices to the model.
 The bureau coordinates with State agencies that have the largest inflows and outflows of funds to identify anomalies that could impact the daily cash position of the State Treasurer's Office.
-The cash-flow model is updated monthly (or more frequently, if necessary) and a written report is issued monthly to the State Treasurer's Investment Committee (STIC) and the State Board of Finance.
+The cash-flow model is updated as needed and a written report is issued monthly to the State Treasurer's Investment Committee (STIC) and the State Board of Finance.